persalys/persalys/python/doc/developer_manual/validation/validation.rst

       .. image:: /developer_manual/validation/design_3_Table.png
           :align: center

-      - 7 tabs : Summary - Table - Cobweb plot - Plot matrix - Scatter plots - Parameters - Model
+      - 10 tabs : Summary - PDF/CDF - Boxplots - Dependence - Table - Cobweb plot - Plot matrix - Scatter plot - Parameters - Model
-      - Summary tab :
+      - Summary and PDF/CDF tabs :

-        - when changing the variable, the Summary tab is updated
+        - when changing the variable, the tabs are updated

-      - Plots tabs and Table tab :
+      - Other Plots tabs and Table tab :

         - when clicking on the tab, the list view has been hidden
         - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
-        - check the tabs are linked (do several selections in a tab and check the selection is the same in the others tabs)
+        - check the tabs with Paraview graphs are linked (do several selections in a tab and check the selection is the same in the others tabs)

   - right click on design_5, choose Evaluate :